A sequence of transcritical bifurcations in a suspension of gyrotactic microswimmers in vertical pipe: The origin of an infinite number of solution branches

 where $C$, $E$ and $F$ are defined in appendix \ref{app:nonlinear}.
 Now, given the quadratic nonlinearity in (\ref{eq:amp_eq}), it is clear that all the bifurcations in figure \ref{fig:GTD_U0_bi} are transcritical.
 We have also computed the slopes of the non-trivial branches in figure \ref{fig:GTD_U0_bi}, which are given by $-C Re/E$, when they cross each bifurcation point.
 As shown by the dot-dashed lines in figure \ref{fig:GTD_U0_bi}, the computed slopes match with those of the numerically computed nonlinear solutions perfectly at the bifurcation points.

-Finally, the neutrally stable eigenmodes (\ref{eq:Bessel_ur}) used for the weakly nonlinear analysis (red line, with appropriate sign) are compared with the numerical solutions (blue line) at each bifurcation point in figure \ref{fig:GTD_U0}.
+Finally, the neutrally stable eigenmodes (\ref{eq:Bessel_ur}) used for the weakly nonlinear analysis (red line, with appropriate sign) are compared with the numerical solutions (blue line) around each bifurcation point (at $U(0)=\pm 1$) in figure \ref{fig:GTD_U0}.
 As expected, there is excellent agreement between them.